LazyOne02/LazyOne02/README.md

 - 🔭 I’m currently working on reach silver.
 - 🌱 I’m currently learning java.
-- 💬 Ask me about books and boobs
+- 💬 Ask me about books.
 - 📫 How to reach me: in the middle of nowhere
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i love videogames.